junxit/us-congress-bills-119/metadata.md

 - 2025-03-27 — Introduced in House
 - 2025-03-27 — Introduced in House
 - 2025-03-27 — Referred to the House Committee on Natural Resources.
+- 2025-07-15 — Committee Consideration and Mark-up Session Held
+- 2025-07-15 — Ordered to be Reported in the Nature of a Substitute by the Yeas and Nays: 22 - 18.
+- 2025-10-03 — Placed on the Union Calendar, Calendar No. 286.
+- 2025-10-03 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-334.
+- 2025-10-03 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-334.